orangesparkleball/html5-boilerplate/README.md

 #  HTML5 Boilerplate [http://html5boilerplate.com](http://html5boilerplate.com)

-OSB HTML5 Boilerplate - html5boilerplate adapted to use staticmatic (for HAML and SASSy goodness).
+The OSB HTML5 Boilerplate - html5boilerplate adapted to use staticmatic (for HAML and SASSy goodness).

 To use: